 How do I join the family Music Zone?

-Music Together has created an app for iPhone, iPad, and Android that allows you to stream your Music Together music, use a karaoke feature to sing and make up your own words, and even video your child playing musically, and easily share the video.
+Music Together has created an app for Apple and Android that allows you to stream your Music Together music, use a karaoke feature to sing and make up your own words, and even video your child playing musically, and easily share the video.
 You can show or hide on-screen lyrics to songs.
 It also includes a FREE e-book version of the "Hello, Everybody!" singalong storybook!
 If you're new to Music Together, the app comes pre-loaded with a few songs to get you started.
-The app is called "Hello, Everybody" and it's free on iTunes (iPhone or iPad) or Google Play (Android).
+The app is free on iTunes or Google Play.
+Learn More Here!

 How can I get the Music Together Singalong Storybooks?